yashsahugtx/skype-docs/Skype/UCWA/PayloadFormat.md

 There can be as many levels of embedding as needed; however, in most cases UCWA 2.0 usually embeds resources only one or two levels deep.

+> [!NOTE]
- **Note** Changes in embedded resources do not affect the computation of the ETag for the containing resource, as they are technically separate resources, not part of the containing resource.
+> Changes in embedded resources do not affect the computation of the ETag for the containing resource, as they are technically separate resources, not part of the containing resource.

 ## XML representation